Man jailed in Perkins Rowe kidnapping has decades-old history of rape arrests

 Trending News

 Curry was booked into the East Baton Rouge jail for unauthorized use of a motor vehicle, aggravated kidnapping and sexual battery.
+His bond was set at $900,000.

 More News